 I am a lawyer practising on Lək̓ʷəŋən and W̱SÁNEĆ territories.
-My areas of practice are family law, wills & estates, and child protection.
-I’m an associate lawyer at Davison & Co and you can reach me at 250.388.9667 or at email@example.com.
-I work with both private and Legal Services Society clients.
+My areas of practice are family law and child protection, including queer and fertility-related family law.
+I also provide some personal and estate planning documents.
+I’m an associate lawyer at Davison & Co and you can reach me at 250.388.9667 or at firstname.lastname@example.org.
+I work with both private and Legal Aid clients.
 I’m a member of the Law Society of British Columbia and of the Canadian Bar Association.
-You can find more about my experience and awards at my LinkedIn profile.

 I received my Juris Doctor degree from the Faculty of Law at the University of Victoria on unceded W̱SÁNEĆ territory in 2019, and my major paper, “Inheriting Relationships: Reimagining the Practice of Estates and Trusts Through Anishinaabe Stories About Plants,” was completed under the supervision of Professor John Borrows.

 I also hold a Bachelor of Arts (Honours) degree and a Master of Arts degree, both from the University of Calgary in Mohkínstsis on the territories of the Siksika, Kainai, Piikani, Îyâxe Nakoda, and Tsuut’ina Nations, territory which is also home to the Métis Nation of Alberta, Region 3 within the historical Northwest Métis homeland.
 I completed my articles at Horne Coupar LLP on Lək̓ʷəŋən and W̱SÁNEĆ territories and during law school I was granted temporary articles in order to represent clients of the Law Centre.